BAJAJ FINSERV DIRECT LIMITED

 If you are struggling with repayments, discuss restructuring options with your lender instead of defaulting.

-While immediate improvement is not possible, you can take steps such as paying off outstanding dues, correcting errors in your credit report, and reducing your credit utilisation ratio to see gradual improvements.
+While immediate improvement is not possible, you can take steps such as paying off outstanding dues and correcting errors in your credit report.
+Reducing your credit utilisation ratio can also help you see gradual improvements.

-A poor credit score can lead to loan rejections, higher interest rates, limited credit card options, and difficulty in renting property or securing employment in certain sectors.
+A poor credit score can lead to loan rejections and higher interest rates.
+It can also limit credit card options and make it difficult to rent property or secure employment in certain sectors.

 1. Difficulty in accessing loans or credit cards